uyuni-project/uyuni-rfc/accepted/0000-retail-pxe-database.md

   - postgres:
       'retail_terminals':
          query: "SELECT S.name, root_device, salt_device, boot_image, kernel_parameters,mac_address FROM
-                (SELECT * FROM suseRetailMinionInfo as RMI, rhnServer as S WHERE RMI.branch_id = S.id AND S.name LIKE %s) AS I JOIN rhnServer AS S ON I.server_id = S.id"
+                (SELECT * FROM suseRetailMinionInfo as RMI, rhnServer as S WHERE RMI.pxeserver_id = S.id AND S.name LIKE %s) AS I JOIN rhnServer AS S ON I.server_id = S.id"
          as_list: False
          depth: 1
 ```

-or by writing pillar files for given branch server.
+or by writing pillar files for given PXE server (branch server) using already existing Java methods provided by `MinionPillarFileManager`.

 Keeping data hidden in database prevents manual state application by user, but does not clutter pillar space with rarely used data.
-To allow user to manually trigger pxe entries regeneration would need development of UI or XMLRPC API endpoint user can call.
+To allow user to manually trigger PXE entries regeneration would need development of UI or XMLRPC API endpoint.

 Using these data `pxe/terminal_entry` state would need to be adapted to look for pillar data in correct places and also to support generating single pxe entry or all pxe entries depending on the values passed to the state.

 ## Updating PXE entries

-Moving terminal between branches happens.
-This means event handler needs to be aware of this possibility and adapt `branch_id` field as needed.
+Moving terminal between pxe servers happen.
+This means event handler needs to be aware of this possibility and adapt `pxeserver_id` field as needed.

-Removal of the branch server system profile would set `branch_id` to `null` and terminal will need to be rebooted under new branch server to be this entry updated.
+Removal of the PXE server (branch server) system profile would set `pxeserver_id` to `null`.
+To update the entry terminal will need to be rebooted under new PXE server or user would need to manually update using API call.

+## API for manipulating and (re)generation of PXE entries

+Proposed API namespace `saltboot` as these entries related to saltbooted images.

+### API to modify PXE entries

+API should be implemented and it should be possible:

+* change pxeserver_id (use case when pxe server was changed - e.g. new machine registered as a replacement)
+* change kernel options for the terminals

+`saltboot.modifyPXEentries(sessionKey, [server_id1, server_id2, ...], { key: value})` where `key` is one of `pxeserver_id`, `kernel_parameters`, `boot_image`, `mac_address`

+### API to trigger regeneration of PXE entries

+API should be implemented and it should be possible to:

+* (re)generate all PXE entries for given pxe server (use case when pxe server was replaced, e.g. after hardware failure)
+* (re)generate single PXE entry for given pxe server and terminal (use case when changing the kernel option of the terminal, e.g. for debugging purposes)

+`saltboot.generatePXEentry(sessionKey, server_id)`

+`saltboot.generatePXEentries(sessionKey, pxeserver_id)`

+### API to show/list entries

+API is recommended to be implemented for sake of complete API based access and it should be possible to:

+* list PXE entries for given pxeserver id
+* show PXE entries for given server id

+`saltboot.listPXEentries(sessionKey, pxeserver_id)` -> list of `server_id` with pxe entry for given `pxeserver_id`

+`saltboot.getPXEentry(sessionKey, server_id)` -> dictionary of stored values for given `server_id`

+### API to remove PXE entries

+It is up to discussion as the entry should be automatically removed when terminal server is removed from Uyuni/SUSE Manager.

 # Drawbacks
 [drawbacks]: #drawbacks